thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

               - cluster-admin
       validate:
         failureAction: Enforce
-        message: "Modifying or deleting this custom resource is forbidden."
+        message: 'Modifying or deleting this custom resource is forbidden.'
         deny: {}
 ```